 Daniel E. Durchslag has been selected as the Volunteer of the Month for the Maricopa County Bar Association’s Volunteer Lawyers Program.
 Dan assists with the JIOP program by vetting and interviewing candidates for internships.
 He served as a Regional Brief Judge for the National Appellate Advocacy Competition, and assisted with the newsletter for the ABA Pretrial Practice and Discovery Subcommittee.
 Dan also coaches youth basketball.

-Betsy J. Lamm is a member of the Foster Care Review Board (“FCRB”) in Maricopa County, Arizona, a citizens’ review board created by the Arizona statute to advise Arizona’s juvenile court system on progress toward achieving a permanent, safe placements for children in foster care.
+Betsy J. Lamm is a member of the Foster Care Review Board (FCRB) in Maricopa County, a citizens’ review board created by Arizona statute to advise Arizona’s juvenile court system on progress toward achieving permanent, safe placements for children in foster care.
 Members of the FCRB are appointed by the Presiding Juvenile Court Judge in Maricopa County to serve three-year terms.
 Betsy has served as a member of the FCRB since her initial appointment in 2016, with reappointments in 2019, 2021, and 2024.
-Betsy has also served as a screening interviewer for JIOP since 2009, repeatedly participating in the Phoenix JIOP annual orientations, and serving as a formal JIOP mentor from 2009 to 2014.
-Betsy also encourages her two children to take action in their community, most recently preparing hygiene and cleaning kits with her children to donate to the Welcome to America Project (https://wtap.org/), an organization dedicated to assisting refugee families resettling in Arizona.
-Finally, time permitting, Betsy enjoys volunteering at her children’s elementary and middle schools in the Madison School District.
+Betsy has also served as a screening interviewer for JIOP, and as a formal JIOP mentor from 2009 to 2014.
+Betsy also encourages her children to take action in their community.
+Finally, time permitting, Betsy enjoys volunteering at her children’s school in the Madison School District.

 J. Neil Stuart has served as a volunteer at the Maggie’s Place, which is a non-profit organization devoted to assisting pregnant and parenting women by providing housing and many other programs and services.
 He also assists with the JIOP program.
 Neil is also a volunteer youth coach with the Phoenix Rising Soccer Club.